A characterisation of the reconstructed birth-death process through time rescaling: Introduction

 Next we consider the scenario in which the underlying population size in a birth-death process grows to infinity, but a finite sample of size $n$ is obtained.
-This can be thought of, equivalently, as taking the limit $\psi \to 0$ for the Bernoulli sampling probability, or the limit as $N \to \infty$ for $n$-sampling; using results of \citet{lambert}, we discuss why the limit is the same under both viewpoints.
-We describe in detail the time transformation between the RRP in this setting to a Yule rate 1 process; in this scenario, there are two distinct timescales, separating the time of the first event from the events nearer the root of the tree.
+This can be thought of as taking the limit $\psi \to 0$ for the Bernoulli sampling probability; we discuss the connection with the limit as the total population size tends to infinity for $n$-sampling, using results of \citet{lambert}.
+We describe in detail the time transformation between the RRP in this setting to a time-reversed Yule rate 1 process; in this scenario, there are two distinct timescales, separating the time of the first event from the events nearer the root of the tree.
 The RRP tree becomes star-shaped: the terminal branch lengths tend to infinity, while the inter-event times at the top of the tree are approximately exponentially distributed on a shorter timescale, with rate depending on the remaining number of lineages.
-We then use time rescaling to derive, analytically, the density of the inter-event times, both for any $\psi \in (0,1]$ and in the limit $\psi \to 0$; both results are new to the best of our knowledge.
-Further, we show that the inter-event times are approximately exponentially distributed, with error bounded by $1/n$ in terms of Kolmogorov-Smirnov distance.
+We then use the time rescaling formalism to derive, analytically, the density of the inter-event times, both for any $\psi \in (0,1]$ and in the limit $\psi \to 0$; both results are new to the best of our knowledge.
+We then show that in the limit $\psi \to 0$, the event times are distributed as the order statistics of $n$ logistic random variables, with mode $\log(1/\psi)$ (after a simple, linear, time rescaling).
+Further, we show that the inter-event times (thus distributed as the spacings between consecutive order statistics of $n$ logistic random variables) are approximately exponentially distributed, with error bounded by $1/n$ in terms of Kolmogorov-Smirnov distance.
 We also show that the expectation of inter-event times agrees exactly with the expectation under this approximation.

 The paper is structured as follows.
 In Section \ref{notation} below, we introduce the notation used throughout.
 In Section \ref{theory}, we state several known results for inhomogeneous birth-death processes which we will rely on, and review time rescaling for these processes.
 In Section \ref{BDP_section}, we consider the RRP of birth-death processes with Bernoulli sampling.
 In Section \ref{psi_0_section}, we focus on the limit of the sampling probability going to 0.
 Finally, discussion is presented in Section \ref{discussion_section}.
 Proofs can be found in Appendix \ref{proofs_appendix}.